Frequently asked questions – Covid-19

 What do you have to consider when you travel during school vacations?

-All KG children, students and staff must complete the Dubai Health Authority’s Travel Declaration online form when they travel out of the country.
+All staff members must complete the Dubai Health Authority’s Travel Declaration online form when they travel out of the country.

 When filling out the form, please include the address email@example.com in the “Email” field so that the form can be received by our office.

-In addition, KG children and students (and staff) who have returned from a trip abroad must present a negative PCR test not older than 48 hours when returning to school.
+In addition, all students older than 12 years and staff members, who have returned from a trip abroad must present a negative PCR test not older than 48 hours (done in Dubai) when returning to school.

 Do I also have to submit a travel history if I did not travel during the school vacations?

-For the Fall vacation 2020/21: Yes, the Travel Declaration Online form must be completed online by each student and staff member in good time before the first day of school after the vacations.
+After holidays 2021/22: Yes, the Travel Declaration Online form must be completed online by all staff members in good time before the first school day after the holidays, regardless of whether one has travelled abroad or not.
 When filling out the form, please indicate the address firstname.lastname@example.org in the “Email” field so that the form can be received by our office.

 Positive Covid-19 cases and “close contacts”